 - David’s nephew, Jonathan, killed a giant with 24 fingers and toes.
 This meant that the giant had 6 fingers on each hand and 6 toes on each foot.
 Since this giant opposed YHWH and His anointed, it’s safe to assume that he followed the image of the beast (6) both inside and out.
 Again there was war at Gath, where there was a man of great stature who had twenty-four fingers and toes, six fingers on each hand and six toes on each foot; and he also was descended from the giants.
 When he taunted Israel, Jonathan the son of Shimea, David’s brother, killed him.
 (1 Chron.
 20:6-7)

 Twenty-Five esrim v’chamesh (f) esrim v’chamisha (m) Related to five, as in 5 squared or 5×5.
 Has to do with strength and power to go the distance to spread the Seed or the Good News.
-We see this when the age of the priesthood apprenticeship begins at age 25.
+This is demonstrated by the age of the priesthood apprenticeship beginning at age 25.
 Negatively, it is multiplied feet set to do evil and give wicked counsel.
-We can see this in the vision of Ezekiel below.
+Ezekiel’s vision below is an example of this.

 - Chanukah (Feast of Dedication & Light) is on Kislev 25th.
 The 25th word in the Hebrew Bible is אור “ohr” which is LIGHT.
 Light & Seed are equivalent expressions.